 All applications to the IRB or ERC must be submitted electronically at www.irbnet.org.
-Emailed materials or hard copies will not be accepted.
-Failure to follow procedures will delay your application's review.
+Emailed materials or hard copies are not accepted.

-Please note: Full or expedited applications must be submitted to the IRB.
+Full or expedited applications must be submitted to the IRB.
 Exempt application requests must be submitted to the ERC.
-If your research qualifies for a level of review other than that for which you've applied, we will forward it to the appropriate board for you.
+If your project is submitted to the wrong board, we will forward it for you, but this may result in a slight delay.

 Before Submitting Your Application

-- Download all necessary forms and templates and gather supporting documentation: Please be sure to use our most recent forms, as they are updated often.
-IRB forms and templates are available on this page.
+- Download all necessary forms and templates and gather supporting documentation: IRB forms and templates are available on this page or via IRBNet.
 ERC documents can be found on the ERC's website.
-What should you submit?
-Please see our checklist for required materials.
-PLEASE PROOFREAD AND RUN A SPELL CHECK ON ALL DOCUMENTS PRIOR TO SUBMISSION.
+See a checklist for required materials.

 Electronic Submission Instructions for IRBNet